-- Pill count suggestive of less than 50% adherence at the Week 4 visit;

-- Missed or delayed Week 4 visit;

-- Specific AEs per Table 5.1;

-- At substantial risk of HIV infection and/or qualifies for oral PrEP by local guidelines;

-- Any HIV reactive/positive test (see SSP).
+- Pill count suggestive of less than 50% adherence at the Week 4 visit; - Missed or delayed Week 4 visit; - Not on effective long-term contraception at the Week 4 visit; - Any suspected or confirmed pregnancy (see SSP and Section 5.16); - Specific AEs per Table 5.1Error!
+Reference source not found.; - At substantial risk of HIV infection and/or qualifies for oral PrEP by local guidelines; - Any HIV reactive/positive test (see SSP and Section 5.12).

-If any of the above conditions occur, investigators should notify the HPTN 083-01 CMC at 083-01cmc@hptn.org within one week of awareness for final determination of fitness to enter Step 2.
+If any of the above conditions occur, investigators should notify the HPTN 084-01 CMC at 084-01cmc@hptn.org within one week of awareness for final determination of fitness to enter Step 2.